 OnePlus Buds Pro 2 review: The verdict

-Yet with all that glitters about the OnePlus Buds Pro 2, it’s not all gold.
-Noise-cancelling, while better than the original Buds Pro, can’t compare to other company flagships like the Sony WF-1000XM4 ($178 at Amazon).
-What’s more, the transparency mode isn’t nearly as impressive as Samsung’s ambient aware or Apple’s Adaptive Transparency mode.
+Yet with all that glitters about the OnePlus Buds Pro 2, it’s not all gold. noise canceling, while better than the original Buds Pro, can’t compare to other company flagships like the Sony WF-1000XM4 ($278 at Amazon).
+Moreover, the transparency mode isn’t nearly as impressive as Samsung’s ambient aware or Apple’s Adaptive Transparency mode.
 Listeners who wanted pleasant spatial audio, may feel it’s little more than a party trick.
 And those who came to the OnePlus Buds Pro 2 seeking Hi-Res Bluetooth audio won’t find it.
 Again, Bluetooth lacks the bandwidth to support that much data without compression.

 The OnePlus Buds Pro 2 bring flagship features at a mid-tier price.

-Although the Buds Pro 2 are the company’s hero audio product, their price puts them in direct competition with mid-tier alternatives like the Samsung Galaxy Buds 2 ($99.99 at Amazon).
-We recommend Samsung phone owners consider the Buds 2, which feature good noise-cancelling, an array of Galaxy-exclusive features, and a less bass-heavy sound to boot.
+Although the Buds Pro 2 are the company’s hero audio product, their price puts them in direct competition with mid-tier alternatives like the Samsung Galaxy Buds 2 ($99 at Amazon).
+We recommend Samsung phone owners consider the Buds 2, which feature good noise canceling, an array of Galaxy-exclusive features, and a less bass-heavy sound to boot.
 Notably, the Galaxy Buds 2 are less durable (IPX2) than the Buds Pro 2 (IP55), but they’re still fine for exercise.
 The Galaxy Buds 2 originally retailed for $149, but dip below $100 every now and then.
-For even better noise-cancelling and battery life, we recommend the Galaxy Buds 2 Pro ($189.99 at Amazon) for Samsung users.
+For even better noise canceling and battery life, we recommend the Galaxy Buds 2 Pro ($179 at Amazon) for Samsung users.

-To give Google’s Spatial Audio a spin on another device, check out the Google Pixel Buds Pro ($192.5 at Amazon).
-Spatial Audio aside, the Pixel Buds Pro fit comfortably and have very good noise-cancelling.
+To give Google’s Spatial Audio a spin on another device, check out the Google Pixel Buds Pro ($199 at Amazon).
+Spatial Audio aside, the Pixel Buds Pro fit comfortably and have very good noise canceling.
 You get a similarly bassy sound and can customize the EQ, as long as you have a phone with Android 10 or later.
-We find the hands-free, built-in Google Assistant feature extremely useful, and multipoint connectivity keeps us tuned in to all necessary devices.
-The Pixel Buds Pro tend to be a bit pricier though, so you might want to wait for a discount.
+The hands-free, built-in Google Assistant feature is useful, and multipoint connectivity kept me tuned into all necessary devices.
+The Pixel Buds Pro tend to be a bit pricier, so you might want to wait for a discount.

-Finally, if you’re an athlete looking to stretch your budget, we recommend the Beats Fit Pro ($179.95 at Amazon).
-These are among my favorite workout earbuds simply due to how well they fit.
-Whether running, climbing, or cycling, the buds manage to stay secure.
-Although Apple owns Beats, the Fit Pro work nearly as well on Android as they do on iOS.
+Finally, if you’re an athlete looking to stretch your budget, we recommend the Beats Fit Pro ($159 at Amazon).
+These are among my favorite workout earbuds simply because they fit so well.
+Whether running, climbing, or cycling, the buds stay secure.
+Although Apple owns Beats, the Fit Pro works nearly as well on Android as iOS.
 The only exception is a lack of Apple Spatial Audio support when the Fit Pro are paired with an Android phone.
 For an MSRP of $199, the Fit Pro aren’t the most economical choice for workout buds, but they are great for exercise and daily use.